Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Selling to the Government

-Many governments finance public works projects by borrowing from Multilateral Development Banks.
+Many governments finance public works projects through borrowing from the Multilateral Development Banks.
 Please refer to “Overview of Financing” Section in “Obtaining Financing” for more information.

 Singapore Government agencies generally expect good after-sales service.
 U.S. suppliers should have at least had some form of local representation to provide after-market service if they do not have their own presence.
 Where required, a separate maintenance contract might be entered with the U.S. supplier.